Skip to main content

 Income Taxes Payable on Pension Contributions

-In these instances, and for pension savers who have previously used flexible access to draw on their pension fund, the annual allowance is reduced on a tapered system.
-The allowance is reduced by £1 for each £2 your income exceeds the threshold, meaning any pension contributions over and above are exposed to income tax.
+In these instances, and for pension savers who have previously drawn on their pension funds, the annual allowance is reduced on a tapered system by £1 for every £2 earned above the limit.
+However, a minimum allowance of £10,000 is available to all taxpayers for the current tax year.

 Paying Income Tax on Pension Withdrawals